'Horrifying': Consent laws need overhaul, say advocates

 "Our most vulnerable are not being protected in this criminal justice system."

-McGregor said cross-examination of sexual abuse complainants was a "brutalising" experience and she hoped the Sexual Violence Legislation Bill, passed into Parliament last December, would make a difference to how children especially, were cross-examined.
+McGregor said cross-examination of sexual abuse complainants was "brutalising" and she hoped the Sexual Violence Legislation Bill, passed into Parliament last December, would make a difference to how children especially, were cross-examined.

 "It needs to be focused on evidence, not innuendo and victim-blaming narratives."